 Wed 29.05.13.
-Post 04.09.10 quake, Canterbury Cheesemongers moved from quake trashed premises in Salisbury St to Worcester Blvd near the Arts Centre.
+Post 04.09.10 quake, Canterbury Cheesemongers had moved from quake trashed premises in Salisbury St to Worcester Blvd near the Arts Centre.
 Canterbury Cheesemongers trade was slow, as tourists weren't attracted to Worcester Blvd anymore.
-Little went on due to CERA's lengthy occupation of Christchurch CBD.
+(Canterbury Cheesemongers closed in 2018 due to few customers in the CBD).
+Little went on due to CERA's occupation of Christchurch CBD.
 Christchurch Art Gallery was closed for repairs.
 Instead of the pre quakes craft market, there were a few garages selling trinkets.
 The Arts Centre was closed for slow repairs.

 01.06.13.
 Cheesemongers left, cnr Montreal St / Worcester Blvd, Christchurch Art Gallery right, closed for repairs